About Michael Gilman

 The Studio was especially designed and constructed to enhance the learning experience of the movement and meditative arts.
 Our aim is to provide the interested student a positive, supportive atmosphere and expert teaching for a reasonable fee.
 Students pay less than $1.00 per class.
 For more information on classes and fees, see Studio Classes.

-Michael sold the Studio building to Heather Sky, a Yoga instructor, in 2015, and continues to teach there.
-All directions still apply.
+Michael sold the Studio building to Heather Sky, a Yoga instructor, in 2015, and no longer teaches there.
+All classes are held in Chetzemoka Park until further notice.